Theology of Marriage

 Questions About Procedure

 The rights of both spouses must be equally protected according to canon law.
-Every legitimate effort must be made to contact the other spouse and allow for his/her participation.
-If a former spouse cannot be located, or chooses not to participate, the process may continue.
+Every legitimate effort must be made by the Tribunal to contact the other spouse and allow for their participation.
+If a former civil spouse cannot be located, or chooses not to participate, the process may continue.

-Why must my former spouse be contacted in this process?
+Why must my former civil spouse be contacted in this process?

-As a matter of justice, your former spouse has a right to know that this process is occurring, just as both of you had the right to know when the civil divorce process began.
-Failure to contact the former spouse can result in forfeiting this entire process under canon law.
+As a matter of justice, your former civil spouse has a right to know that this process is occurring, just as both of you had the right to know when the civil divorce process began.
+The Tribunal’s failure to contact your former civil spouse can result in forfeiting this entire process under canon law.

-What if the address of the former spouse is unknown?
+What if the address of my former civil spouse is unknown?

-You (not the Tribunal) must make every effort to provide an accurate, current address for your former spouse.
-If this is not possible, all efforts to locate him/her must be thoroughly documented for the Tribunal in order to demonstrate that he/she truly cannot be located.
+You must make every effort to provide the Tribunal with an accurate, current address for your former civil spouse.
+If this is not possible, all efforts to locate them must be thoroughly documented for the Tribunal in order to demonstrate that they truly cannot be located.

 Are witnesses necessary during a formal investigation?